mlgupta/keyper-web/content/home/faq.md

 # General
 ## What is Keyper?
-Keyper is an SSH Key and Certificate Based Authentication Manager
+Keyper is an SSH Key and Certificate-Based Authentication Manager
 ## Why Keyper?
-We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers or Certificate based authentication (more secure).
+We, as system administrators and developers, regularly use OpenSSH's public key authentication (aka password-less login) on Linux servers or Certificate-based authentication (more secure).
 The mechanism works based on public-key cryptography.
 One adds his/her RSA/DSA key to the authorized_keys file on the server.
 The user with the corresponding private key can login without a password.
 It works great until the number of servers starts to grow.
 It becomes a pain to manage the authorized_keys file on all the servers.
 Account revocation becomes a pain as well.
 Keyper aims to centralize all such SSH Public Keys within an organization.
 With Keyper, one can force key rotation, easily revoke keys, and centrally lock accounts.
-## Why Certificate based authentication
+## Why Certificate-based authentication
-SSH Key based authentication works great.
-Certificate based authentication eliminates few limitations associated with Key based authentication.
-When using certificates, both clients and servers use certificates signed by trusted third party (in this case Keyper).
-This takes care of long time known issue such as Trust-on-First-Use (TOFU).Instead of X.509 format, SSH uses its own simpler certificate format.
+SSH Key-based authentication does a great job.
+Certificate-based authentication eliminates a few limitations associated with Key-based authentication.
+When using certificates, both clients and servers use certificates signed by a trusted third party (e.g. Keyper).
+Certificates take care of long time known issue such as Trust-on-First-Use (TOFU).
+Instead of X.509 format, SSH uses its own, simpler, certificate format.
-## Why should one use Keyper for certifcate based authenticaion
+## Why should one use Keyper for certificate-based authentication
-There is one little inconvenience with certificates and that is users cannot sign their keys themselves as they do not have access to CA's private key.
+There is one little inconvenience with certificates, and that is a user cannot sign their keys themselves as they do not have access to CA's private key.
 A process must be put in place to sign the keys.
-Once adminstrator setup a user in the Keyper system, s/he can upload keys to be signed by the CA. Keyper system generates the certificate on the fly based on restrictions (like duration of certificate, and what servers/users any user has access to).
+Once the administrator sets up a user in the Keyper system, s/he can upload keys to be signed by the CA. Keyper system generates the certificate on the fly based on pre-defined rules (like duration of the certificate, and what servers/principals any given user has access to).
 ## Is Keyper opensource?
 ~~Not yet.
 However, we are working to get it open-sourced under GPLv2 (pending permission from our corporate overlords).~~
 Yes!
 We Opensourced Keyper under GPLv3 license.
 The source repositories are located at [keyper-docker](https://github.com/dbsentry/keyper-docker) and [keyper](https://github.com/dbsentry/keyper).
-Following components of keyper are opensourced:
+The following components of keyper are open-source:
 * keyper REST API
 * keyper docker image builder
-* All artifacts related to openldap schema
+* All artifacts related to OpenLDAP schema

-The above stack can be administored using ```curl``` CLI.
+The above stack can be administered using ```curl``` CLI.

-The web based administration console for Keyper has not been opensourced.
+The web-based administration console for Keyper has not been open-sourced.

-The above arrangement should satisfy needs of most of our users as smaller commercial customers can continue to use the web based admin console bundled with docker image upto 20 servers.
-After which they have option to purchase license.
+The above arrangement should satisfy the needs of most of our users as smaller commercial customers can continue to use the web based admin console bundled with a docker image up to 20 servers.
+After which they have the option to purchase a license.
 ## Where can I get Keyper?
 Keyper can be downloaded from the docker [registry](https://hub.docker.com/repository/docker/dbsentry/keyper) either using docker or podman.
-## I have a question/suggestion/need to report a bug, how can I contact you?
+## I have a question/suggestion/need to report a bug.
+How can I contact you?
 Thanks in advance.
 We love suggestions/bug reports.
 Please drop us a line at support@dbsentry.com
 ## Where is the documentation?
 All documentation is located [here](/docs/)
 ## Do you have a Demo/Sandbox for Keyper?
-Yes we do.
-We have a demo system running on https://sprout.dbsentry.com.
-And also 4 containers running SSH that can be used for testing.
-Here are credentials to access the web-console:
+Yes, we do.
+We have a demo system running on https://sprout.dbsentry.com plus four containers running SSH for testing.
+Here are credentials to access the web console:

 | User ID | Password    |
 | ----------| ----------- |